dell/csm-docs/content/docs/replication/high-availability/powerstore-metro.md

 - VolumeGroup Metro support is not currently available for uniform host configuration.
 - Metro volume only supports FC and iSCSI protocols for host access.
 - Each Kubernetes node is automatically registered as a host object on both PowerStore systems when the node pods are running.
 However, the connectivity type of the host is set to 'Local Connectivity' by default.
 It needs to be updated manually with the correct 'Metro connectivity' option on both PowerStore systems using the PowerStore Manager UI.
-- Metro support for hosts with Linux operating systems was added in [PowerStoreOS 4.0](https://infohub.delltechnologies.com/en-us/l/dell-powerstore-metro-volume-1/introduction-4503/).
 - Actions that need to be performed on the Metro session, such as pausing, resuming, or changing the preferred side, can only be done through the PowerStore Manager UI.
 - Some CSI Driver Capabilities, such as snapshot or clone, are not supported on the remote/non-preferred side of the Metro volume.
 - While restoring a Metro snapshot or cloning a Metro volume on the local/preferred side, provide a non-Metro storage class.
 Configuring Metro on clones is not supported on the PowerStore.